haltu/muuri/README.md

   * To which element should the item's element be appended to for the duration of the send animation?
   * Default value: `document.body`.
 * **options.layout** &nbsp;&mdash;&nbsp; *boolean / function / string*
   * By default `grid.layout()` is called at the end of this method, for both grids.
 With this argument you can control the layout calls.
-You can disable the layouts completely with `false`, or provide a callback function for the layout methods, or provide the string `'instant'` to make the layouts happen instantly without any animations.
+You can disable the layouts completely with `false`, or provide a callback function that is called when both of the grids have laid out, or provide the string `'instant'` to make the layouts happen instantly without any animations.
   * Default value: `true`.
   * Optional.